scipy/scipy/doc/source/tutorial/interpolate/splines_and_polynomials.rst

 <tutorial-interpolate_fitpack>`) zero-pad the ``c`` arrays so that
 ``len(c) == len(t)``.
 These additional coefficients are ignored for evaluation.

-Also note that the coeffients are given in the :ref:`b-spline basis <tutorial-interpolate_bspl_basis>`, not the power basis of :math:`1, x, \cdots, x^k`.
+We stress that the coeffients are given in the :ref:`b-spline basis <tutorial-interpolate_bspl_basis>`, not the power basis of :math:`1, x, \cdots, x^k`.